-On January 1, 2018, the Company adopted Accounting Standards Codification ("ASC") Topic 606, "Revenue from Contracts with Customers," using the modified retrospective method applied to contracts which were not completed as of that date.
-Revenue for reporting periods beginning after January 1, 2018 are presented under ASC 606, while prior period revenue amounts are not adjusted and continue to be reported in accordance with the Company's historic accounting under ASC 605, "Revenue Recognition."
+On January 1, 2018, the Company adopted ASC Topic 606, "Revenue from Contracts with Customers," using the modified retrospective method applied to contracts which were not completed as of that date.
 Under ASC 606, revenue is recognized when a customer obtains control of promised goods or services, in an amount that reflects the consideration which the entity expects to receive in exchange for those goods or services.
 To determine revenue recognition for arrangements that an entity determines are within the scope of ASC 606, the Company performs the following five steps:

-- (i) identify the contract(s) with a customer; - (ii) identify the performance obligations in the contract; - (iii) determine the transaction price; - (iv) allocate the transaction price to the performance obligations in the contract; and - (v) recognize revenue when (or as) the entity satisfies a performance obligation.
+- (i) identify the contract(s) with a customer; - (ii) identify the performance obligations in the contract; - (iii) determine the transaction price; - (iv) allocate the transaction price to the performance obligations in the contract; and

-Under ASC 606, assuming all other revenue recognition criteria have been met, the Company will recognize revenue earlier for arrangements where the Company has satisfied its performance obligations but have not issued invoices.
-As of June 30, 2019 and December 31, 2018, the Company recorded \$161,000 and \$128,000, respectively, of unbilled receivables, which are included in accounts receivable, net on the condensed consolidated balance sheet, as the Company has an unconditional right to payment as of the end of the applicable period.
+(v) recognize revenue when (or as) the entity satisfies a performance obligation.

+As of March 31, 2020 and December 31, 2019, the Company recorded \$79,000 and \$128,000, respectively, of unbilled receivables, which are included in accounts receivable, net on the condensed balance sheet, as the Company has an unconditional right to payment as of the end of the applicable period.